Soroushzsh/password-manager/README.md

 # Python Password Manager
 This is a simple password manager developed using Python

+## Requirements
+xclip must be installed on your system

 ## TODO
 * test coverage 100%
 * sync with spm